Bharath8080/Bharath8080/README.md

 ### 💼 Professional Experience

 **AI Intern – GenAI Focus | Build Fast with AI**
-Served as DevRel support for Two.ai’s multilingual LLM, SUTRA, increasing community engagement by 40% through strategic promotion.
-Built and deployed 15+ starter applications and created 35+ integration guides demonstrating SUTRA’s capabilities with LangChain, LlamaIndex, and Streamlit.
+* Served as DevRel support for Two.ai's multilingual LLM, SUTRA, increasing community engagement by 40% through strategic promotion.
+* Built and deployed 15+ starter applications and created 35+ integration guides demonstrating SUTRA's capabilities with LangChain, LlamaIndex, and Streamlit.

 **AI/ML Developer Intern | AIMERS (AI Medical & Engineering Researchers Society)**
-🏆 Achievement: Recognized in the Top 3% of Interns with an official Appreciation Letter.
+* 🏆 Recognized in the Top 3% of Interns with an official Appreciation Letter.

 ---